Herpexual/Herpexual/README.md

 - ✌ Interested in contributing to Zeta?
 Shoot me an email/dm on discord and we can arrange something as I'm always open to having the extra hands on board.

-- 📫 How to reach me Discord @ Herpex#8559, mention me on here, or email at dylanv.zetaps@gmail.com - Buisness inquiries for subdomain rentals/develpment contracting can be sent to dylan.venus@zeta-ps.com
+- 📫 How to reach me Discord @ Herpex#8559, mention me on here, or email at dylanv.zetaps@gmail.com - Buisness inquiries for subdomain rentals/develpment contracting can be sent

-- 💙 Will be making myself a patreon/venmo or cash app in the near future.

 - 😉 For now please send any payments/donations to my PayPal which is dylanv.zetaps@gmail.com